Drugi Način: 1974–1976: Formation, debut album release and mainstream popularity

 The band's origins can be tracked to the band Novi Akordi (The New Chords), active in the first half of the 1970s, consisting of Branko Požgajec (vocals, keyboards, flute), Halil Mekić (guitar), Željko Mikulčić (bass guitar) and Adonis Dokuzović (drums).
 When Mekić left the band to serve his mandatory stint in the Yugoslav army, they were joined by Ismet Kurtović (guitar, flute, vocals), who remained a member of Novi Akordi even after Mekić returned from the army and rejoined the band.
 In 1972, the band released their first record, a 7-inch single featuring the songs "Jedan pogled" ("One Look") and "Još te volim" ("I Still Love You") through Diskos record label.
 During the following year, they released the 7-inch single with the songs "Opet..." ("Again...") and "Odlazak" ("The Leave") through Jugoton.
 In July 1974, Dokuzović was replaced by Boris Turina, who decided to leave a career of a table tennis player and dedicate himself to music.
-Turina had previously played drums in Crveni Koralji and one incarnation of the band Zlatni Akordi and wrote lyrics for several hit songs by Crveni Koralji.
+Turina had previously played drums in Crveni Koralji, Mladi and one incarnation of the band Zlatni Akordi, and wrote lyrics for several hit songs by Crveni Koralji.
 In the autumn of 1974, the members of the band decided to change the group's name to Drugi Način, after a poem by Federico García Lorca.
 The band started officially working under the new name on 12 October 1974.
 The band's well-known logo, featuring an eye with two irises, was designed by renowned comic book artist Igor Kordej.